allencheslik0/HTML-HW-1/README.md

 ## Setup

 Setup was initially pretty complicated (for me) and required the following:
 -Starter Code/ReadMe Instructions located on Git Lab Repo -New Git Hub Repo
 -Read Me file
 -index.html
 -style.css
 -images
 -Git Clone, Git Add, Git Commit, Git Push

--Once everything was setup, work in VS Code to 'clean up' the existing code by swapping div tags for better suited tags
+Once everything was setup, work in VS Code to 'clean up' the existing code by swapping div tags for better suited tags:
 -special note, after reading about aside class, we put one in line 50 as it made sense for the 'benefits' along the sidebar -added a footer in line 73
 -did a split of Section tags and Article tags as Article seemed to better align with the aside along the sidebar.
 Not a big deal and didnt change much visually, but made the code look cleaner to me
 -Indentions for readability

--Ensure working links
+Ensure working links:
 -Note that the one link not working initially didn't have an ID associated with.
 Once this was added, link worked -Updated Title from 'website' to 'Horiseon' in line 6